unr/dotfiles/README.md

 ## TODO

-- [ ] Determine if it's possible to move over Bartender3 configs? might need to just do manually
-- [ ] guide on what/how to symlink dotfiles to places (git settings, global configs zsh, valet)
 - [ ] Oni Vim 2 ??
 - [ ] Proper neovim install/setup for using with `vim`
 - [x] Vs Code setup / configs